Olayemi-cloud/jh24993_EMATM0048---Python-Project/README.md

 main.py - This manages the hatchery simulation, to hire/remove technicians, simulate operations in all quarters, track supplies, and display technician status/finances, ensuring control on the hatchery procedures.

-## Library used
+### Library used

 sys - This library was used for exiting the simulation program after the business goes bankrupt to permit the vendor simulation.

 ## Main Program Flow
 fish.py, warehouse.py and technician.py are imported into hatchery.py.
-Afterwards, hatchery.py and config.py are then imported into the main driver file, main.pY
+Afterwards, hatchery.py and config.py are then imported into the main driver file, main.py

+### How to Run the Program
+1. Clone this repository to your local machine.
+2. Ensure Python 3.12 is installed.
+3. Run the all the classes across the modules, then run main.py file

+### Code Perculiarities

+### Conclusion